cantocass/quiz/README.md

 - **MVVM Pattern**: ViewModel-based UI state management
 - **Kotlin Coroutines & Flow**: For asynchronous operations and reactive data streams
 - **Unit Testing**: Comprehensive test coverage for domain logic and UI components
+- **Detekt Linting**: Integrates detekt and ktlint for ensuring code style and formatting, with a baseline file acknowledging issues needing to be addressed

 ## App Structure